BIT-Studio-3/group-project-25-1-the-anti-statics/Coding Standards.md

 **2. Installing new Node Modules**
 If a team member implements a feature that uses newly installed node modules, it is a great opportunity for the team to run **npm i** to install the newly installed modules

+**Note:** When a team member is on another team member's feature branch testing out their feature, and they don't have a newly installed node module, run **npm i** to install it.
+When running the website on **localhost** and a missing module error message pops up, stop the server, then run **npm i** in the terminal and restart the server.

 further changes can be made :)